-The Fund's reserve for prior years' unpaid hurricane losses was unchanged at June 30, 2012 and was decreased by \$178.5 million in 2013 for prior years as a result of ongoing loss development and actuarial analyses.
+The Fund's reserve for prior years' unpaid hurricane losses was decreased at June 30, 2014 and 2013 by \$186.0 million and \$178.5 million respectively for prior years as a result of ongoing loss development, actuarial analyses, and loss settlement.
+The final commutation of losses with participating insurers was concluded in May 2014.